nicolaus-huang/Reinforcement_Learning_Auto_Parking/README.md

 # Auto Parking using DQN with [Webots](https://www.cyberbotics.com/) & [Airsim](https://microsoft.github.io/AirSim/) simulator

-This is an simple implementation of auto-parking using **reinforcement learning** methods with GPS and Lidar sensors.
+This is a simple implementation of auto-parking using **reinforcement learning** methods with GPS and Lidar sensors.

 We have deployed our model on **2 different environments** to validate its superiority.